skcript/get-set-rails/README.md

 Get.
 Set.
 Rails. is maintained and funded by Skcript.
 The names and logos for Skcript are properties of Skcript.

 We love open source, and we have been doing quite a bit of contributions to the community.
 Take a look at them [here][skcriptoss].
 Also, encourage people around us to get involved in community [operations][community].
-Join us, if you'd like to see the world change from our HQ.
+[Join us][hiring], if you'd like to see the world change from our HQ.

 [skcriptoss]: http://skcript.github.io/
 [community]: http://www.skcript.com/community?utm_source=github